 Garamond is the name of a family of fonts that are of an older style type.
 It’s a delicate and lovely font that has existed for centuries longer than the Internet.
 While this is not technically a modern font, there have been many adaptations to it through the years.
 Because of its age, it has an Old-World-type feel to it.

 Garamond can change its look quite a bit, depending on whether you choose a regular font, italics, or semibold — and which digital version of the font you work with.
-Many print designers consider Garamond to be one of the best fonts available, and you will see the font in the print publishing world quite often.
+Many print designers consider it to be one of the best fonts available, and you will see the font in the print publishing world quite often.

 For example, the circle on the lowercase letter “e” is quite small and closed.
 The capital letters resemble Roman square capitals, and the letter “M” has serifs that edge outwards.
 On some letters, such as the letter “R,” the leg of the letter extends out past the rest of the letter.
 These characteristics make Garamond easily recognizable and regal-looking in nature.
 The accents, such as the leg of the “R,” make this font immediately recognizable.

-There is some debate about who actually invented Garamond, but it is often credited to Robert Estienne in 1530, who used a modern-looking Roman font very similar to the Garamond style of today.
+There is some debate about who actually invented Garamond, but it is often credited to Robert Estienne in 1530, who used a modern-looking Roman font very similar to it’s style of today.
 The ITC Garamond was released in 1975 and was meant to be used in text designs.

 What Does the Font Imply?

 The ITC Garamond family features bold weights with four Roman and italics in normal widths.
 Its specific features make it stand out from other fonts of its type, yet they all look similar in nature.
 The overall style is French Renaissance.